TuringLang/Turing.jl/benchmarks/README.md

 - Comment on an issue
 - Comment on a Pull Request (a.k.a Code Review Comment)

-You must include a command in pattern `runbenchmarks(benchamrk_tags, vs=branch)` in the comment text to specify the branches on which the benchmarks will run and trigger the benchmarks.
+You must **@BayesBot** and include a command in pattern `runbenchmarks(benchamrk_tags, vs=branch)` in the comment text to specify the branches on which the benchmarks will run and trigger the benchmarks.
 This command pattern is borrowed from `Nanosoldier.jl`, please find more detail from its documents.
 Here are some examples:

 - `runbenchmarks("array", vs=[“br1”, "br2"])` will trigger benchmarks tagged
     with `"array"` on branch `br1` and `br2`